Birth Control: Progestin-Only Contraceptive Pills

-Progestin-only contraceptive pills, also called the Minipill, are a form of daily birth control that contains the hormone progestin.
+Progestin-only contraceptive pills are a form of daily birth control that contains the hormone progestin.
 This method does not contain estrogen.
 Progestin is much like a hormone made naturally in your body.
-The Minipill prevents pregnancy by changing the mucus at the cervix to help keep sperm from reaching an egg.
+Depending on the type, progestin-only contraceptive pills prevent pregnancy by changing the mucus at the cervix to help keep sperm from reaching an egg or preventing ovulation.

-- 91 percent effective against pregnancy with typical use
+- 91% effective against pregnancy with typical use

 - Irregular bleeding and spotting